stanleyxu2005/dashing/README.md

 Making fancy dashboard can never be so easy, ever!
 Dashing is a complementary UI library of Bootstrap 3, assembled by Angular 1.x.
 Dashing provides professional charts, table features and more.
 You just need to bind your data source with the widgets and done.

+## NOTICE
+After having 2 year experience in frontend, I have tried quite a lot of new stuff.
+I might upgrade Bootstrap 3 with Bootstrap 4 (or UIKit) and replace Echarts with @antvis/G2.
+I don't have a concrete time line for the change.

 ## Resources

 * Show Case: [Example Gallery](http://mmjd.com/dashing/examples) | [Gearpump Dashboard](https://github.com/gearpump/gearpump)